AbsurdePhoton/dominant-colors-3d-color-space/README.md

 	* left mouse button: hold and move your mouse to rotate the view on the x and y axes (you can also use page-up, page-down, home and end keys, or the big sliders, or the combox boxes near the sliders)
 	* CTRL + left mouse button: hold and move left-right to rotate the view on the z axis (you can also use insert and delete keys)
 	* right mouse button: drag to move the view on the x and y axes (you can also use left, right, up and down keys)
-	* the Reset button resets the zoom, center x and y, and x y and z rotation values to something that fits well the current color space
+	* the Reset button resets the zoom, center x and y, and x y and z rotation values to something that fits the current color space well
-	* the Light button gives more depth (shadows and light) to the spheres representing the colors - it is prettier BUT the colors become non-accurate
 	* the Full screen button makes the 3D view... full screen!
 Use the ESC key, it is the only way to get out of here.
-A button to save the current view stays in the top-left corner
+A button to save the current view is in the top-left corner

-* Light: you can use it to enhance the view, but keep in mind that the spheres colors are no longer accurate
+* Light: gives more depth (shadows and light) to the spheres representing the colors - it is prettier BUT the colors become non-accurate.
+Use the Light switch to turn light on and off

 ### SAVING THE RESULTS

 ![Screenshot - Saving](screenshots/screenshot-buttons.jpg?raw=true)

-If you want to save the results, click on the "Save results" button.
+* If you want to save the results, click on the "Save results" button.
 They will be saved with the provided file name + suffixes:
 	* Palette: filename-palette.png
 	* Color space: filename-color-space-XXX.png
 	* Quantized image: filename--quantized.png